 What will we eat for meals?

-Meals are provided by volunteers from neigbouring parishes.
+Meals are usually provided by volunteers from local parishes.
 Each meal is different and efforts will be made to provide gluten free, diabetic and vegetarian choices.
 Please indicate on the registration form if you have any special dietary needs.

 What meals are provided?

 Breakfasts and suppers are supplied.
 Lunch is not supplied, but, there usually are snacks available at the rest stops.

 Really, you don't need to bring much, if any food.

 Will there be coffee?

 There will be coffee each morning!
 Please, bring along your favourite coffee cup.

 We expect to have showers available in the evening of Day 3, pilgrims will need their own towels and wash cloths.
 There may be a limited amount of showers in the evening of Day 1.